tfnaylor/peoples-online-republic/platform.md

 POR Citizens will be able to select products and services based on their standing as POR-approved businesses.
 Think here of Yelp or Angie's List where the available choices are owned by POR Citizens and are known to support the POR Organizing Principals.

 Aside from the convenience, this platform service is powerful in that it affects change.
 If businesses want to benefit from POR Citizen customers, they must accept and maintain POR compliance (just like individual Citizens do).

+## Employment Service

+POR Citizens can locate jobs with employers that are also Citizens.
+Additionally, employers can find employees that are POR Citizens.

 ## Host Country/Region Compatibility Matrix